Paymaster

 Auxiliary & sub-agent model routing

-Auxiliary work (memory consolidation, Keeper/behavior evaluators, memory-health, negative learning) defaults toanthropic/claude-haiku-4-5.
+Auxiliary work (memory consolidation, Keeper/behavior evaluators, memory-health, negative learning) ships defaulted toanthropic/claude-haiku-4-5, but an unconfigured slot follows the credential you actually have — see Evaluator defaults follow the credential you actually have.
 Override any slot per deployment — point it at a cheaper or local model without a redeploy:

 CREWSHIP_AUX_CURATOR_MODEL=llama3.1 CREWSHIP_AUX_CURATOR_PROVIDER=ollama.